+- not constructed

+- ilitates climbing

+- rategy.

+- tion provided by

+- rohibit Council's

-- The funding is provided without conditions which prohibit Council's ability to meet the objectives of this Public Art Strategy. - Council and the Cultural Development Team select the location of the artwork however, the funding party can inform that process. - The funding will include artists fees, consultant fees (engineer etc), maintenance budget for the lifespan of the artwork and the engagement of a Public Art Curator if the Cultural Development Team is not available to procure the work.
+- location of the ocess.

+- (engineer etc), maintenance budget for the lifespan of the artwork and the engagement of a Public Art Curator if the Cultural Development Team is not available to procure the work.